 CSS display: contents – Removed in iOS 12.
 The CSS display property specifies the type of rendering box used for an element.
 It gets rid of HTML from websites but keeps CSS content for the looks.
 Also, its intelligence enables us to scan HTML to make sure that the minimum CSS can be displayed while stripping the website of its contents.

-CSS Spring Animations – This feature emulates website animations as if it is spring, with its websites are season-aware.
+CSS Spring Animations – This feature emulates website animations as if it is spring, with its websites being season-aware.
 It works similarly to changing the device date to April in the northern hemisphere.

 Link Preload – It is mainly for preventing pre-loaded resources from getting cleared once parsing is done.
 Link Preload also addresses the memory issues that were found to clear preloaded resources in the previous version.